danger/danger/README.md

 ## Useful bits of knowledge ATM

 * You can set the base branch in the command line arguments see: `bundle exec danger --help`.
+* Currently master doesn't work on a Mac without `brew install cmake` bering ran before the installation, it's on my TODO to work around this sometime before the next release.

 ## License